-Extraction of leaf proteins and analysis of protein content using gel-free LC-MS/MS was carried out as described by Miller et al.(2017).
+Extraction of leaf proteins and analysis of protein content using gel-free LC-MS/MS was carried out as described by Miller et al. (2017).
 Briefly, frozen ground leaf samples (4 replicates per treatment) were extracted in a buffer containing Rapigest.
 After reduction, alkylation and trypsin digestion, samples were analysed by LC-MS/MS using an UltiMate® 3000 Rapid Separation LC (RSLC, Dionex Corporation, Sunnyvale, CA) coupled to an Orbitrap Elite mass spectrometer (Thermo Fisher Scientific, MA, USA).
+Raw data were imported into Progenesis QI (build 2.0.5556.29015; Nonlinear Dynamics, Newcastle, United Kingdom) and runs were aligned according to the default settings.
+Only ions with a charge state of up to +4 were considered.
+MS/MS data were searched against the A. thaliana TAIR 10 database and assigned to peptides using Mascot version 2.4.0 (Matrix Science, London, United Kingdom).
+A maximum of one missed cleavage (Trypsin) was permitted, with a peptide mass tolerance of 10 ppm and an MS/MS tolerance of 0.5 Da.
+Data were then re-imported into Progenesis to allow for assignment of proteins from peptide data.
+Raw protein intensities were then exported from Progenesis and normalised to the sample with the median total protein content for that treatment, as described previously (Miller et al., 2017).
+Total protein for each sample was calculated by summing the intensities of all the quantified proteins.

-Raw data were analysed in Progenesis and peptide assignments were made using Mascot.
-A principal component analysis (PCA) was performed in the R software package using log2 scaled protein intensities.
+A principal component analysis (PCA) was performed in the R software package using log2 scaled protein intensities using the pcaMethods R package.
+The "svd" function was used, and 10 principal components were included in the calculation.
 Proteins were considered to have significantly changed in abundance when a p value of <0.05 was reached, with a fold change of 1.2 or greater.
 For hierarchical clustering analysis, log2 scaled protein values were used.
 Hierarchical clustering was performed using Euclidean distance and the complete linkages method.
-For heatmap/cluster analysis, fold change data were calculated relative to the wild type Col-0 at LL and log2 scaled.
-A heatmap was then generated using the heatmap.2 package in R software, using the default settings.
+For heatmap/cluster analysis, fold change data were calculated relative to the wild-type Col-0 at LL and log2 scaled.
+A heatmap was then generated using the heatmap.2 package in R software, using the Euclidean distance algorithm for dendrogram creation.
+The dendrogram was cut into 6 clusters.